Study Abroad/Off-Campus: Contemporary Art & Criticism in New York City

 Graduate—$1,625 per credit hour.

 Students are not required to stay in group accommodation in New York for this class and may find their own accommodation provided they can meet the faculty at the scheduled departure point each morning.
-Group accommodation option TBA.
+Faculty and students who opt for the group accommodation will be staying at the Pod Hotel 51 at 230 East 51st Street (between 2nd Ave & 3rd Ave) which has hostel-type accommodation.
+The program fee applies to a bunk bed in a twin-share room with individual-use shared bathrooms located on the same floor.

 Online registration begins: October 11, 2017